jeremiahdanielregalario/jeremiahdanielregalario/README.md

 ## Previous Projects 📘
 - [Personal Portfolio](https://): My personal portfolio.
-- Project Vantage: A full-stack web application for automating the process of matching the roster of employees to new projects.
-This was developed with my co-interns at Pointwest Innovations Corporation as part of the requirements for the internship program.
-- [Credit Card Clustering](https://github.com/): A `Python` script that automates.the farming of skill points in the popular racing game Forza Horizon 5.
+- [Credit Card Clustering](https://github.com/): A `Python` script that automates.
 I made this out of boredom from manually farming skill points.
-- [Webscraping](https://github.com/): A machine learning project that predicts the stress level of an individual given their sleep health and lifestyle habits.
-We used `Jupyter Notebook`, `Pandas`, `NumPy`, `scikit-learn`, `Matplotlib`, and `Seaborn` for implementing the model.
+- [Webscraping](https://github.com/): A machine learning project that predicts the  We used `Jupyter Notebook`, `Pandas`, `NumPy`, `scikit-learn`, `Matplotlib`, and `Seaborn` for implementing the model.
 We used `Streamlit` for making the web app.
-You can access the web app [here](https://stress-level-mlp.streamlit.app/)!
+You can access the web app [here](https:///).
-- [PJDSC 2023](https://github.com/): A data science project that analyzes disinformative tweets to determine the most common reasons why twitter users regard the FEM regime as the "Golden Era."
+- [PJDSC 2023](https://github.com/): A data science project for the Philippine Junior Data Science Challege 2023.
 Our team used `Python` and the `Pandas` library.

 ## Fun Facts
 - ⚡ I love math.